JosuaKrause/scattermind/README.md

-# scatterbrain
+# scattermind

-Scatterbrain is a decentralized and distributed horizontally scalable model execution framework.
+Scattermind is a decentralized and distributed horizontally scalable model execution framework.
 Worried your model won't fit in memory?
-Scatterbrain splits the model into small independently executable sub-models to accomodate even small machines (*).
+Scattermind splits the model into small independently executable sub-models to accomodate even small machines (*).